edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/project.md

 <script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/techstart/vizor_lesson_user_placement_you_are_experiment" ></script>

-### Using pro tips from Facebook, how can you make a better virtual world?
+### Using the pro tips, how can you make a better virtual world?
 Have you discovered pro tips of your own?
 Make some plans, try them in Vizor, and be sure to publish any projects you make!